Massage Therapy

 Is it effective?

 Despite its popularity, there are few good quality scientific studies on massage for the treatment for depression.
 Some studies have found that massage has short term mood-boosting effects, but its long term effects on clinical depression is unclear.
-A systematic review of four studies on massage for the treatment of depression concluded that there was not enough evidence to recommend it as a treatment for depression.
-A larger review which looked at studies where cancer patients had received massage found that massage was not effective at reducing their depression symptoms.

 Are there any disadvantages?